-When it comes to print finishes, canvas wall prints have a matte look.
-The purpose of a matte finish is to refract as much light as possible.
-This comes at the cost of color not being as vibrant as a glossy finish.
-For instance, if you consider a photograph of the Milky Way and a mountain from my Mountains and Night Sky gallery.
-An aluminum metal or acrylic print will show all the detail of the stars and mountains.
+When it comes to print finishes, canvas wall prints offer a matte look.
+The purpose of a matte finish is to diffuse light as much as possible, which comes at the cost of the color not being as vibrant as a glossy finish.
+For instance, if you consider a photograph of the Milky Way and a mountain from my Mountains and Night Sky gallery, an aluminum metal or acrylic print would showcase all the intricate details of the stars and mountains.
 On the other hand, a matte finish would lack the dramatic flair and would appear quite dull in comparison.
 In fact, it might even put me to sleep.
 While it's true that matte finishes eliminate glare, they also compromise on the overall detail and impact of the print.

-Due to the textured nature of gallery wrapped canvas often results in the loss of small details and sharpness are lost resulting lower quality.
-When spending good money on photo wall art, low quality is not an option.
-I’m sure texture has its place in fine art prints but loss of detail does not.
-Having several of my own images hanging up, the canvas wall art does not have the look I wanted.
-Something about the texture and matte finish doesn't work.
-But like I said earlier, I was just getting into printing and didn't know better.
+The textured nature of gallery wrapped canvas often results in the loss of small details and sharpness, ultimately leading to lower quality prints.
+When investing in high-quality photo wall art, low quality is simply not an option.
+While texture may have its place in fine art prints, losing out on the details is not desirable.
+I have several of my own images on display, and the canvas wall art fails to give me the look I desire.
+There's something about the texture and matte finish that doesn't seem to work.
+However, I must admit that when I first started printing, I didn't know any better.

-Photo canvas sag can be a problem as time passes.
+One problem that can arise with photo canvas prints over time is sagging.
 Horizontal sagging is the most common type of sagging, which occurs across the weave.
-If the print shop staples the print around the internal frame (stretcher bars), it will sag.
-Therefore, the staples should be across the long sides first, then the short sides.
-This spread the tension evenly.
-Humidity is another factor that can contribute to sagging.
-For example, if the print shop is in Utah and you live on the east coast, by the time the print arrives, it will be sagging.
-The desert air is dry and the east coast has a lot of humidity.
-Or maybe the canvas is tight in the winter but sags in the summer.
-If you tighten it during the summer, it may warp the stretcher bars in winter when the air dries.
-Sagging is one reason I don't offer large canvas wall art and it doesn't occur with other print mediums.
+If the print shop staples the print around the internal frame (stretcher bars), it will sag over time.
+To prevent sagging, the staples should be placed across the long sides first, then the short sides, to spread the tension evenly.
+However, humidity is another factor that can contribute to sagging.
+For example, if the print shop is located in Utah and the customer lives on the humid East Coast, the canvas print may arrive already sagging due to the difference in humidity levels.
+Additionally, the canvas may be tight during the winter but sag during the summer.
+If tightened during the summer, the canvas may warp the stretcher bars during the winter when the air is drier.
+This is one of the reasons why I don't offer large canvas wall art, as this issue doesn't occur with other print mediums.